 If some matter is lost in translation from scientific language to the language spoken by general public, it is not the fault of science and scientists.
 We are clear in our minds.
 And we know we are not very good communicators.
 It is difficult to come out of the jargon-filled world and years of specialist training.
 We will have to stop our work if each and every word we deal with will have to be explained in detail to each and every person on the street.
 We do some work but depend more on others.
 If they don't do the work to the extent needed, don't blame the scientists for this mess.

 Moreover, we have noticed, people in general have more affinity towards easier things, and according to some scientists, they don't try to raise the bars of learning processes to understand things scientific.
 As I deal with several fields, I experiment with various subjects while writing.
-When I send links to my articles to social networks like Face-book, Twitter and G+ asking my friends to read them and send their comments, I have realized, most of them read easier art, general and literature articles and don't pay much attention to science based ones despite my best efforts to simplify things and write in a 'language not so scientific'.
+When I send links to my articles to social networks like Face-book, Twitter and G+ asking my friends to read them and send their comments, I have realized, most of them read easier art, general and literature articles and don't pay much attention to science based ones despite my best efforts to simplify things and write in a 'language not so scientific' ( After much persuasion, now there is some positive change).
 People who are trained in science, however, show interest in reading my write-ups on the subject.
 Why, may I ask?
 Can't people remove these mind blocks for science when scientists are genuinely trying to reach out to them?
 Most people like reading the easy fun facts online, but don’t want to stay around to hear all of the scientific evidence and like to see them from scientists' view points and hear their in-depth analyses.
 This is a group looking to consume the lighter side of science.
 Some people don’t want to go into information overload.
 Perhaps they are more interested in utilizing the fruits of science and technology rather than how they came into existence and want to leave the difficult part of it to people of science.
 But the latter are bothered because if people don't try to understand the full concepts behind science and tech based innovations they cannot use them to the full capacity and might even miss them or misuse them with their ignorance.

 People of science also complain that when a movie, pop or a sports star visits a place, the place becomes over-crowded with thousands of gate-crashers, while when a scientist gives a lecture, you can see only people who are dealing with science.
 Have people become victims to the 'celebrity culture' the media is playing so dedicatedly and are subscribing to low standards unwittingly?